apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 ### Explanations (Deep Dive)

 Explanations are background material on a topic.
 These documents help to illuminate and understand the application environment.
 Why are things the way they are?
-What were the design decisions, what alternatives were considered, what are the RFCs describing the existing system.
+What were the design decisions, what alternatives were considered, what are the RFCs describing the existing system?
 This includes academic papers and links to publications relevant to the software.
 Within these documents you can explore contradictory and conflicting position, and help the reader make sense of how and why the software was built the way it is.
-It’s not the place for how-to’s and technical descriptions, and instead focuses on higher level concepts.
+It’s not the place for how-to’s and descriptions on how to accomplish tasks.
+They instead focus on higher level concepts that help with the understanding of the project.
+Generally these are written by the architects and developers of the project, but can useful to help both users and developers to have a deeper understanding of why the software works the way it does, and how to contribute to it in ways that are consistent with the underlying design principles.

 ## Special considerations for TVM

-The TVM comunity has some special considerations that require deviation from the simple docs style outlined by Divio.
+The TVM community has some special considerations that require deviation from the simple docs style outlined by Divio.
 The first is that there is frequently overlap between the user and developer communities.
-Many projects document the develper and user experience with separate systems, but it is appropriate to consider both in this system, with differentiations where appropriate.
+Many projects document the developer and user experience with separate systems, but it is appropriate to consider both in this system, with differentiations where appropriate.
 As a result the tutorials and how-tos will be divided between "User Guides" and "How-to Guides".